Through the National Policing Board, the Home Secretary sets out four strategic policing pillars:

 Crime levels and time period

-Financial year to date (April 21 – October 21) shows that 14 homicides have taken place in this period.
-This is an increase in the number of homicides that have taken place compared to the same period in the previous financial year.
+Financial year to date (April 23 – December 24) shows that 6 homicides have taken place in this period.
+This is a decrease of 72% in the number of homicides that have taken place compared to the same period in the previous financial year.
 The long-term trend reflects a decreasing trajectory in the number of Homicides recorded.

 Response